Mornington, Victoria: Sport

-Mornington has an Australian Rules football team, the Mornington Bulldogs, competing in the Mornington Peninsula Nepean Football League.
+Mornington has an Australian Rules football team, the Mornington Bulldogs, competing in the Mornington Peninsula Football Netball League.

-Mornington has a horse racing club, the Mornington Racing Club, which schedules around twenty race meetings a year including the Mornington Cup meeting in March.
+Mornington has a horse racing club, the Mornington Racing Club, which meets throughout the year, including the Mornington Cup meeting in March.
 The Mornington Racecourse also hosts the Peninsula Cup in November and monthly markets.

 Mornington also has an active Yacht club, the Mornington Yacht Club, located at Schnapper Point.

+Mornington is home to three sports grounds: Narambi Reserve, Alexandra Park and Dallas Brooks Park.

-Golfers play at the course of the Mornington Country Golf Club on Tallis Drive.
+The suburb is also home to the Mornington Golf Club on Tallis Drive.

-Mornington has a Field Hockey club competing in the Hockey Victoria Association known as the Mornington Peninsula Falcons.
+Mornington has a Field Hockey club, the Mornington Peninsula Falcons, competing in the Hockey Victoria Association.

-Terri Sawyer, the 18-year-old female driver who won the first ever AUSCAR race at the Calder Park Thunderdome in Melbourne in February 1988, is a resident of Mornington.
+Terri Sawyer, the 19-year-old driver who won the first AUSCAR race at the Calder Park Raceway in Melbourne in February 1988, was a resident of Mornington.
+She died of cancer on 12 April 2026.

 Climate

 Mornington has an oceanic climate (Cfb) with warm and occasionally hot summers and mild winters where temperatures below freezing are very rare occasions.